Class Descriptions

 Yoga Attunement

 To attune is to bring into harmony, or to make aware or responsive.
 In this class we will explore unwinding movements to encourage physical openings, particularly areas of long-held tension or old injury.
 Through stillness, we will cultivate sensory awareness to invite greater harmony in body, mind, and spirit.
 Based on the work of Tias Little, Don Stapleton, and Thomas Hanna.
 This approach is particularly effective for individuals who enjoy exploring subtle aspects of the practice and slowing down.
+ONLINE ONLY.
 All levels welcome.